lryain/my_math/README.md

-# my_math
-A teaching-oriented rust math library - 一个面向教学的rust数学库
+# A teaching-oriented rust math library

+**Features:**
+- Step by step
+- TDD - Test Driven Development

+**What you will learn：**
+- How to Build a Rust Library/Crate from Scratch
+- Rust test-driven development in practice
+- Getting started with Rust process macros and knowing when we need them
+- Using macros to abstract code and make it clean and easy to maintain

+**Testing:**

+cargo test